 PeneTreat Wood Preservative is highly toxic to wood-destroying insects and fungi.
 Penetreat will help prevent log home bug infestation when properly applied; yet the treated logs and wood is nontoxic to humans or animals.
 PeneTreat is a borate-based wood preservative.
 Borates are well-known across the world for their protective qualities.
 And like other borates, PeneTreat is highly effective in the prevention of most rot and wood-boring insects.
 When using PeneTreat, a protective “shell” coating helps defend your log home against dry, wet, and brown rot as well as termites, house borers, powderpost beetles and carpenter ants (to name a few).
 PeneTreat is not a Sapstain Control.
-Use PeneTreat on above-ground wood surfaces, including logs, timbers, dimensional lumber, siding, etc. Wood subject to direct moisture contact must be coated with a good water-repellent finish after treating with PeneTreat.
+Use PeneTreat on above-ground wood surfaces, including logs, timbers, log ends, dimensional lumber, siding, etc. Wood subject to direct moisture contact must be coated with a good water-repellent finish after treating with PeneTreat.
 Do not apply PeneTreat over an existing finish.

 PeneTreat Application: Mix PeneTreat at the rate of 1 lb. - 1 loosely packed quart to 1 gallon of warm water.
 Tip: Mixing with warm water helps the borate salts dissolve faster and more thoroughly.
 Wood must be clean and bare; free of dirt, wax, surface finishes, and between 40º-90º F. (surface temp).
 Apply PeneTreat by brush or spray at the rate of 1 mixed gallon per 150 sq. ft. of wood surface.
 Tip: Wet the wood with clear water before application to help PeneTreat absorb into the wood.
 Apply a second coat 4 to 24 hours later.
 Thoroughly soak cut ends.
 Coat logs with a water-repelling finish after the PeneTreat solution has thoroughly dried.
 If rain is imminent, cover PeneTreat coated wood with a tarp until it has dried and protected with a water-repellent finish.